Red velvet mite fact sheet | Field of Mars EEC

 The larval stage is different.
 Red velvet mite larvae attach to another arthropod, such as an insect, and act as a parasite.
 After feeding, they drop off and continue developing in the soil.

 Red velvet mite on a green leaf feeding on a small winged insect.
-Older red velvet mites are predators that can feed on small insects and other tiny arthropods.
+Adult red velvet mites are predators that can feed on small insects and other tiny arthropods.

 What is the life cycle of a red velvet mite?